T-T-Team/TarkovCraft-HealthSystem/README.md

 # Medical system
-First submodule for TarkovCraft ecosystem with expansion of traditional Minecraft health system by separating entity hitbox into separate parts for each limb.
+First submodule for TarkovCraft ecosystem with expansion of a traditional Minecraft health system by separating entity hitbox into separate parts for each limb.

 Player hitbox is for example split into:
 - Head